What is the greenhouse effect?

 Frequently Answered Questions

-What are the 4 greenhouse effect?
+What are the four greenhouse gases?

-What is the greenhouse effect simple definition?
+What is a simple definition of the greenhouse effect?

 The greenhouse effect is a natural process that warms the Earth's surface.
-When the Sun's energy reaches the Earth's atmosphere, some of it is reflected back to space and some is absorbed and re-emitted as heat.
+When the sun's energy reaches the Earth's atmosphere, some of it is reflected back to space and some is absorbed and reemitted as heat.
 Greenhouse gases trap some of this heat, causing the Earth's atmosphere to warm.

 What is the greenhouse effect and why is it bad?